reportportal/client-java/README.md

 ### How to provide parameters

 There are several ways to load parameters.
-Be aware that higher sources override lower once.
+Be aware that higher sources override lower ones.
 For example, properties from file can be overridden by JVM variables

 | Order | Source                |